learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Waterfall.md

 *In-depth description and what deliverables are expected at each phase: [link](https://www.softwaretestinghelp.com/what-is-sdlc-waterfall-model/)*

-## When to use the Waterfall Model?
+## When to use the Waterfall Model
 The Waterfall model is a traditional form of project management, allowing for thorough planning and detailed documentation.

 The Waterfall model is most suited for projects where the requirements are constant and won't change regularly, meaning the project has a well-defined end goal.
 The tools and technology are consistent and stay the same.
 The project isn't restrained by a budget or deadline, allowing the team to spend quality time on the initial phases, requirements and system design to finalize a well-defined project plan.